Let Go: The Wisdom of the Two Monks and the River

 The older monk acted compassionately in the present moment and then let go.
 The younger monk, on the other hand, carried the emotional burden of judgment and disapproval, weighing himself down unnecessarily.

 The truth is, we all do this.
-We replay mistakes, stew over things we can’t change, and cling to frustrations that drain our energy.
+We replay mistakes, stew over things we cannot change, and cling to frustrations that drain our energy.
 But life is about movement, about flowing forward like the river.

-- Pause and Reflect: When something upsets you, take a moment to breathe and ask yourself: "Is holding onto this helping me or hurting me?"
+Pause and reflect.
+When something upsets you, take a moment to breathe and ask yourself, "Is holding onto this helping me or hurting me?"

-- Write It Out: Journaling can be a powerful way to process emotions and "set them down" on paper.
+Write it out.
+Journaling can be a powerful way to process emotions and set them down on paper.

-- Practice Mindfulness: Use meditation or mindfulness techniques to focus on the present moment and reduce the mental chatter that keeps you stuck in the past.
+Practice mindfulness.
+Use meditation or mindfulness techniques to focus on the present moment and reduce the mental chatter that keeps you stuck in the past.

-- Move Your Body: Physical movement, like yoga, qi gong, or even a brisk walk, can help you release pent-up emotions and energy.
+Move your body.
+Physical movement, like yoga, qi gong, or even a brisk walk, can help you release pent-up emotions and energy.

-So, ask yourself: What am I still carrying that I can set down today?
+So, ask yourself.
+What am I still carrying that I can set down today?

 As I often say in my classes, letting go is like unclenching your hand after gripping something tightly for too long.
 The relief is immediate, and the freedom is worth it.

-Let this story be a reminder, not just during meditation, but in your everyday life: Let go, and flow like the river.
+Let this story be a reminder, not just during meditation, but in your everyday life.
+Let go, and flow like the river.

 For more mindful inspiration scribe to Just Breathe, Mindful Moments at https://just-breathe.ghost.io ...
 IT'S FREE.